 Recently the lease for the house I was living in was coming to an end and another place was needed.
 Feeling the pressure of having to move by a certain date, I began looking often, some might say “obsessively,” at real estate web sites and visiting potential places.
 I found myself attempting to “fit in” to each possibility with phrases like ”I could live here if I had to,” “ I could make this work.”

 But there was no relief, the tension continued to grow.
 None of the places I saw were right.
 Finally after enough emotional and mental grind, I turned to the first intelligent question.
 “What is the meaning of this experience of pressure and grind?”
-I saw my involvement with wanting to relieve the tension of uncertainty, just have the decision made – even if it was not the right decision.
+I saw my involvement with wanting to relieve the tension of uncertainty, just to have the decision made – even if it was not the right decision.

 Did I really want to settle for a situation less than good?
 No. It occurred to me that “deadline” pressure is a form of ambition.
 It is suggested in Metapsychiatry that ambition is a mode of being in the world where one identifies the good of life with achieving something in the future.
 In this case, having a place to move to became the focus of the ambitious tendency already present in my consciousness.